PrayagTandon/Rolling-rivals/README.md

 ## Description:

 ```
-Created a beautiful dice roll game where 2 players compete against eah other and the first player to reach 100 or more points wins the game.
+Created a beautiful dice roll game where 2 players compete against each other and the first player to reach 100 or more points wins the game.
 ```

 ## Project Overwiew: